scala/scala-jenkins-infra/doc/maintenance.md

 * A common cause for temporary greatly increased disk usage is closely spaced bumping of the community build Scala SHAs, and/or doing community build runs with PR snapshot SHAs.
+* The easiest way to address it is to clear a community build job's workspace.
+  * Deleting that many files takes a long time (10+ minutes).
-* You can use the "Clear Workspace" button in the Jenkins UI.
+  * Therefore, the "Clear Workspace" button in the Jenkins UI is not the best way to do this, since the UI will time out will before the workspace finishes clearing.
-* Alternatively, on the command line, in `/home/jenkins/workspace`, you can blow away `*/{dbuild,clones,target}-*`.
-(Not while a community build job is running!)
+  * Instead, stop any community build jobs running on the worker in question, then ssh to the worker, `cd` to `/home/jenkins/workspace`, then e.g. `mv scala-2.12.x-integrate-community-build trashme`.
+With the old directory moved aside, it's now safe to restart the job.
+    But then also, you want to `rm -rf trashme &; disown %`.
+    You don't want the node to go down before the `rm` process finishes, so make sure you queue up a new job run in Jenkins, that will keep the node up.
 * From time to time we can delete `~/.dbuild`, `~/.ivy2`, `~/.m2`